 Last year, President Zelensky removed Shabunin from the government’s anti-corruption council and replaced him by officials accused of corruption.

 This attack adds to an overall escalation of violence against civic activists in Ukraine, especially in the anti-corruption sector.
-The Center for Civil Liberties, a NED grantee, along with partner human rights organizations have documented over 95 attacks on activists in 2019.
+The Center for Civil Liberties, along with partner human rights organizations have documented over 95 attacks on activists in 2019.
 Since the beginning of this year, human rights defenders reported 48 incidents, 12 of which were related to anti-corruption efforts.
 While civil activists in Ukraine face a growing number of threats, many cases are not properly investigated, perpetrators and organizers remain unpunished.
 Activists have accused Ukrainian law enforcement agencies of failing to thoroughly investigate the attacks and implied possible collaboration.

 As the Anti-Corruption Action Center noted in a Washington Post op-ed last year, Ukraine may be stuck with an oligarch-linked president.
 But the fight rages on.
 In 2019, Zelensky won presidency by promising a radical fight against corruption.
 Yet, his ambitious statement are yet to be supported with more decisive actions.
 A year after the presidential elections, Ukraine’s progress with anti-corruption measures remains one of the key requirements for international assistance, such as support from the International Monetary Fund.
 The role of civic activists in driving anticorruption efforts is critical.